 15. The WHO Constitution states that "the objective of WHO shall be the attainment by all peoples of the highest possible level of health".
-Accordingly, WHO shall play a strategic and pro-active role in contributing to pursue the agenda on "public health, innovation and intellectual property", within its mandate and its constitutional objectives.
-To achieve this, WHO, including the regional and country offices, shall strengthen institutional competencies and programmes to implement this strategy and
+Accordingly, the WHO shall play a strategic and central role in the relationship between public health and innovation and intellectual property within its mandates (including those contained in relevant WHA resolutions), capacities and constitutional objectives, bearing in mind those of other relevant intergovernmental organizations.
+In this context, the WHO, including the regional and, when appropriate, country offices, need to strengthen its institutional competencies and relevant programs in order to play its role in implementing this global strategy with its plan of action.